 More important than the source of the attack is what you can do to defend yourself, which will be covered in the next part of this series.

 Stay tuned for more!
-This article is part 1 of a series about DDoS attacks.
+This article is the first in a series about DDoS.
 Upcoming articles will include:

 Here are some interesting links with more information about DDoS attacks:

 - Imperva's DDoS 101 -- A Beginners Guide to DDoS

 - Radware's DDoSPedia -- Comprenensive List of DDoS Attacks

 - Top 10 Booters -- Example List of Stressers/Booters

 - the guardian's Discussion of the Mirai Botnet-Based DDoS Attacks Against Dyn

 - US CERT's Alert TA14-017A about UDP-based Amplification Attacks